werkkrew/ciq-hiit-tracker/README.md

 **v1.1.0 - 6/13/2017**

+* Updated code to be compatible with CIQ SDK 2.3.1
 * Memory footprint optimizations
+* Added support for Vivoactive
-* Added support for rectangle shaped watches (vivoactive)
+* Added support for Forerunner 920XT, 235

 **v1.0.3 - 6/11/2017**